Collecting rubbish and recycling bins from your house is the responsibility of your district or borough council.

 District and borough councils may also offer separate collection of glass bottles and jars from your home and some may provide chargeable bulky waste collections.
 They are also responsible for the smaller recycling banks for items such as clothes, books, cardboard and paper, cans and bottles.

-In Nottinghamshire, all of the kerbside recyclables collected by the seven district councils (paper, card, cans and plastic bottles) are sorted at the Mansfield Materials Recovery Facility (MRF), which is operated by Veolia Environmental Services as part of the Nottinghamshire Waste PFI Contract.
+All of the kerbside recyclables (paper, card, cans and plastic bottles) collected by the seven borough/district councils in Nottinghamshire are sorted at the Mansfield Materials Recovery Facility (MRF).
+This is operated by Veolia Environmental Services as part of the Nottinghamshire Waste PFI Contract.
+The sorted recyclables are then transported to reprocessors in the UK and abroad, who recycle it into new products.

 "Veolia fully support the UK recycling market and continue to be major suppliers to UK reprocessors.
 However, at this time, the UK market does not have enough capacity to handle all of the recyclable material being produced and the export market is therefore of critical importance to the UK recycling industry.